LouisJustinTALLOT/cpp-docs.fr-fr/docs/mfc/reference/chtmlview-class.md

 ### <a name="return-value"></a>Valeur de retour

-La distance du bord gauche, en pixels.
+Distance du bord gauche, en pixels.

 ### <a name="remarks"></a>Notes